 In the Burnham Awards for Planning and Analysis category, the Detroit East Riverfront Framework Plan—a plan for the revitalization of 2.2 miles of Detroit's historic but long-neglected East Riverfront District—won an Honor Award.
 Building on a 10-year initiative of the Detroit Riverfront Conservancy, SOM partnered with the City of Detroit and the community to create a broad framework that will preserve land for public use, provide greater river access, and support mixed-use development while maximizing adaptive reuse.
+Along with the City of Detroit and the Detroit Riverfront Conservancy, the project team included urban economic development specialists HR&A Advisors, landscape architects Michel Desvigne and Inessa Hansch, and local firms McIntosh Poris, Giffels Webster, Kraemer Design Group, AKT Peerless, Rich & Associates, and E. Austell Associates.
 The awards jury recognized the project as "a standard bearer for communities examining their post-industry redevelopment."

 Vision for Robbins (Robbins Park) was also recognized in the Burnham Awards for Planning and Analysis category.
 The project—a strategic plan for the Village of Robbins, Illinois—received a Merit Award for its innovative solutions for stormwater flooding.
 In designing the project, SOM also collaborated with numerous partners to develop a transit-oriented development district and a clean energy district that will avoid causing any displacement for residents.
 The project stands as a possible prototype for resiliency in the region.